-This recipe is a much better preservative-packed store-bought ranch, and I’m excited to say it will be featured in my new Clean Eating Meal Prep Cookbook coming out in January 2021.
+This recipe is a much better preservative-packed store-bought ranch, and I’m excited to say it has been featured in my new Clean Eating Meal Prep Cookbook.

 Full-fat Greek yogurt is high in protein and contains probiotics that aid digestion, but if dairy isn’t right for you, we also have plant-based options.